Roland

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The RP-701 and HP-701 score very similarly across all axes.
+The RP-701 and HP-701 score very similarly across the main review axes.
 The HP-701 costs $500 less.

-Roland HP-701 →The CLP-735 edges ahead in Touch Reality.
+Roland HP-701 →the CLP-735 is stronger in piano-like touch.
 The RP-701 costs $200 less.
-Choose the CLP-735 if you prioritize realistic touch.
+Choose the CLP-735 if piano-like touch matters most.

-Yamaha CLP-735 →The CLP-825 edges ahead in Touch Reality.
+Yamaha CLP-735 →the CLP-825 is stronger in piano-like touch.
 The RP-701 costs $99 less.
-Choose the CLP-825 if you prioritize realistic touch.
+Choose the CLP-825 if piano-like touch matters most.

 Yamaha CLP-825 →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.